THIS IS OUR YOUTH

 ROMEO & JULIET

-This past spring, Ruby appeared in the Psittacus Productions / Lincoln Center Education co-production of Romeo & Juliet as the titular character Juliet.
+Ruby was seen in the Psittacus Productions / Lincoln Center Education co-production of Romeo & Juliet as the titular character Juliet.
 The production incorporated the original music of Matthew Marsh, stylized movement and Shakespeare's language into a performance running just over one hour - an exciting, fast-paced retelling of one of the most revered tragic love stories of all time.
-The production ran regionally at the Wellfleet Harbor Actor's Theatre in Massachusetts and then returned to NYC to begin it's run at Lincoln Center's Clarke Studio Theatre as part of the institution's seasonal programming for their acclaimed education department.
+The production ran regionally at the Wellfleet Harbor Actor's Theatre in Massachusetts before returning to NYC to begin it's run at Lincoln Center's Clarke Studio Theatre as part of the institution's seasonal programming for their acclaimed education department.

 "It’s an exciting, extremely youthful whirlwind of sight and sound and a sense of the inevitability of the tragedy that’s approaching at breakneck speed." - WOMR Arts Week